Phuket’s Gay-Friendly Beaches And Beyond

 My Way – A bit more intimate, with great drinks and room to chat.
 Cute, candid, and a wonderful venue to meet others.

 Zag Club – Takes the cake for fireworks and flare.
-You may see an extravagant performance down the center of the street – yes that’s Zag Club.
+You may see an extravagant performance down the center of the street – yes, that’s Zag Club.
 The club spans both sides of the street for outdoor seating, and the drag goes well into the night.
-Then, when the party starts heating up the gogo boys lead you onward to a dancing festivities that continue into the wee hours of the morning.
+Then, when the party starts heating up, the gogo boys lead you onward to a dancing frenzy that continues into the wee hours of the morning.

 Phuket’s drag shows are campy, cheeky, and full of spicy energy.

-They don’t just walk around expecting you to hand them some baht, they truly perform.
-There are some extravagant and very well thought out looks and acts here!
+They don’t just walk around expecting you to hand them some baht; they truly perform.
+There are some extravagant and very well-thought-out looks and acts here!
 It’s such a fun show to watch!
 Even Michael, who’s more of a “sip quietly in the corner” kinda guy, found himself dancing with a queen in glitter heels by the end of the night.
-Go Michael, go!
+Go, Michael, go, all happening at one of the vibrant Phuket gay bars!

 If you’re new to Southeast Asian nightlife, just remember that things start late.
 Dinner first, maybe a cocktail around 10, and don’t expect the main show until closer to midnight.